nestjs/docs.nestjs.com/content/microservices/grpc.md

 });
 ```

-now your server will respond to messages requesting API details using the reflection specification
+Now your server will respond to messages requesting API details using the reflection specification.

 #### Options